 Oracle puts out a Windows and Linux binary for their Oracle Database servers, but what if you want to run it on a Mac?
 The solution for a while was to use a VM and boot up the linux version.
 Nowadays using Docker is a little bit easier.

-I will say that running Oracle DB on docker is not quite as easy as running SQL Server on Docker, but it is also not too difficult.
+I will say that running Oracle DB on docker is not quite as easy as installing SQL Server on a Mac with Docker, but it is also not too difficult.

 Download the Oracle Database Linux Binary

 Your first step is to download the Download the Oracle Express Edition version 18c (xe) Linux rpm from oracle.com.
 Oracle's docker files do support other editions, but the Express Edition is sufficient for getting started.

 Oracle has a GitHub repo with all its Dockerfiles, you can clone it (download it) by running:

 git clone https://github.com/oracle/docker-images.git

 Within the git repository you just cloned, go to the OracleDatabase dockerfiles folder:

 Copy the binary you downloaded in step 1 to the 18.4.0 folder within the dockerfiles folder: